tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

     > [!div class="mx-imgBorder"]
     > ![In Endpoint Manager admin center, select Users](./media/tutorial-walkthrough-administrative-templates/select-users-endpoint-manager-admin-center.png)

 2. Review some of the information you add or change.
 For example, look at the properties you can configure, such as Job Title, Department, City, Office, and more.
-You can use these properties in your dynamic queries when creating dynamic user groups.
+You can use these properties in your dynamic queries when creating dynamic groups.
 3. Select **Groups** to see the membership of this user.
 You can also remove the user from a group.
 4. Select some of the other options to see more information, and what you can do.
 For example, look at the assigned license, the user's devices, and more.